Selling An Apartment Building: What You Need to Know

 Keep in mind that the market will ultimately dictate the selling price of your property.
 If you want top dollar for your apartment building, be prepared to negotiate with buyers.

 You can also use a real estate broker to help you set the right price and market your property to potential buyers.
+Apartment building for sale by owner (FSBO) may save a few bucks in the short term but it’s wise to accept professional guidance if you are not so experienced.

 If you’re unsure what price to set, it’s always best to err on the high side.
 You can always negotiate down, but you can’t go up once the property is on the market.